CCRGeneticsBranch/Oncogenomics_NF_WF/docs/index.md

     | BAM QC & Coverage Analysis | samtools, bamUtils, mpileup, bedtools | Generate hotspot coverage plots, transcript coverage plots, circos plots, and perform BAM compression/clean-up |
     | QC Aggregation | MultiQC | Aggregate QC metrics across all steps into a single interactive report |

+!!! tip "Before You Begin"
+    If you are setting up this workflow for the first time, ensure your environment meets all prerequisites and dependencies.
+    See the [Prerequisites](#prerequisites) section below and If you are new to Nextflow, please refer to [this page](https://www.nextflow.io/docs/latest/) for quick introduction.

 ## Prerequisites

 To run this workflow, you will need the following software: